 Meet our Governors

-Mrs Jayne Scott- Chair of Governors
+Mrs Jayne Scott - Chair

 I have been a Parent Governor for nearly 6 years, when my daughter was in year 3, my son started at St. Laurences in Reception and now is in year 6.
 I currently work as a Human Resources Officer, previously I was a retail store manager for 24 years , so I felt I could bring a mixture of skills to the Governor Committee such as financial / budget analysis, health and safety in the workplace and people management.